 Say, for instance, a user clicked a Facebook advertisement, bounced, but then a few days later remembered your app, visited the website from Google Search, and downloaded the app using a web-to-app smart banner displayed on your website.
 In this example, a conventional attribution provider may report that this install was acquired via the mobile web-to-app smart banner, but a cross-channel attribution provider would be able to rightfully recognize the role that the initial Facebook advertisement played in initiating the app install.

 By contrast, cross-platform attribution involves tracking these sorts of user conversion events across different platforms—namely, mobile web and mobile app.
 While it’s possible to track users across the isolated platforms of mobile web and mobile app, it has been notoriously trickier to collect attribution data across platforms.
-This can directly threaten the validity of the mobile app install insights you’ve come to know, love, and strategically depend upon, unless you’ve converted your app’s attribution process over to a People-Based Attribution Model (more on that solution later!).
+This can directly threaten the validity of the mobile app install insights you’ve come to know, love, and strategically depend upon, unless you’ve converted your app’s attribution process over to a Branch’s attribution model (more on that solution later!).

 Example: Imagine that you’ve just moved to a new city or town, and you’re looking to get to know your neighbors—you might see a Facebook App Install ad for Nextdoor, and you click it and open the Nextdoor website.
 Then, perhaps you get distracted for a couple of days before remembering Nextdoor and searching for the app directly in the App Store.
 Finally, you install the Nextdoor app and begin networking with your neighbors.
 With an old-fashioned legacy attribution provider, this install registers as an organic App Store download, while a cross-platform attribution provider rightfully recognizes the role the initial Facebook ad played.